dee-ex/shopee-crawler-api/README.md

 migrate -database "mysql://username:password@tcp(yourhost:port)/databasename" -path migrations up
 ```
 Folder `migrations` was prepared for purposes that you can easily `up` and `down` version of your database.
-Last, you need to config database in `env\database.env`.
+Lastly, you need to config database in `env\database.env`.
 Here is an example:
 ```
 DATABASE_CONFIGURED = "YES"
 DATABASE_USERNAME = "MY_USERNAME"